xlr8nur/take-home-project/README.md

    Ensure Docker and Docker Compose are installed on your system.

 3. **Start Services**:
-   Run the following command to build and start services (Scrapy, PostgreSQL, Redis, and optionally MongoDB):
+   Run the following command to build and start services:
    ```bash
    docker-compose up --build
    ```